narzac/grunt-nghtml-uglify/README.md

 Type: `String`
 Default: 'data-'

-This config exist in case of a possible XHTML support in future release, you may skip it safely if you use HTML5.
+This config exist in case of a possible XHTML support in future release, you may safelyskip it if you are already using HTML5.

 #### directives

 Type: `String`
+Default: ''

-Default: '', Note that you should provide one, see an [example](https://github.com/narzac/grunt-nghtml-uglify/blob/master/configs/directives.json)
+* Note that you should provide one, see an [example](https://github.com/narzac/grunt-nghtml-uglify/blob/master/configs/directives.json)

-Path to a json file which consist of angular and custom directives used.
+Path to a json file which contains the angular and custom directives that are being used.
+In future, we may parse javascript and get the directives automatically.
+Yet for the time being adduming you use grunt-html-validation, you will know which directives to add to the directives.json

 ## License